lucasmalara/internship/README.md

 <h2 id="ex1">EX1-BEANS</h2>

 <p align="justify">
 This project was focused on usage idea of <b>inversion of control (IoC)</b>.
-There has been defined simple
+There have been defined simple
 <code>Spring Beans</code> of a <code>Spring Component class</code>.
 They were managed by a <code>Spring Container</code>
 implemented as a <b>AnnotationConfigApplicationContext class</b>.
-The application is also reading and printing out information from created <code>properties file</code> during the application compilation.
+The application is also reading and printing out specific information from a created <code>properties file</code> during the application compilation.
 The file looks as follows:
 </p>

 ```properties